juergenweb/FrontendForms/README.md

 The name of the function is called "formInterests", so the name of the placeholder is "formInterests" too.
+You can name the function whatever you like as long as it is unique inside the template.
+You can name it for example "contactForm" or "newsletter".
+In this case you need to use the placeholders "contactForm" or "newsletter" inside your CKEditor fields.

 You can see the id of the form is entered as the only parameter of the function.
 This parameter will be added to the form construction on the first line.